 "Heat Energy" comes through the "Stratosphere".
 They bounce off the Earth and start to head back into space.
 But the "Carbon Dioxide Molecules" grab onto "Heat Energy".
-They vibrate and dance around.
+They become energized and dance around.

-The "Human" feels very hot.
-She is having trouble finding free "Oxygen" to breathe.
+The "Human" feels very warm.
+He/she is having trouble finding free "Oxygen" to breathe.

 But the "Tree" comes to the rescue.
-She breathes in one of the "Carbon Dioxide Molecules".
-She pulls the "Heat Energy" off the chain and releases it so that it can escape into space again.
-She pulls the two "Oxygens" off the chain, links them together, and releases them into the circle.
-She uses the "Carbon" to grow more wood.
-Together, the two girls form a bigger tree.
-The other "Carbon Dioxide Molecule" and its "Heat Energy" are still vibrating and dancing around.
+It breathes in one of the "Carbon Dioxide Molecules".
+It pulls the "Heat Energy" off the chain and releases it so that it can escape into space again.
+It pulls the two "Oxygens" off the chain, links them together, and releases them into the circle.
+It uses the "Carbon" to grow more wood.
+Together, the two students form a bigger tree.
+The other "Carbon Dioxide Molecule" and its "Heat Energy" are still dancing around energetically.

 Now the "Human" feels more comfortable - not too hot, not too cold.
 When "Heat Energy" comes in from the sun, it bounces off the Earth and escapes again into space.
-The "Human" is happy that she can find some free "Oxygen" to breathe.
+The "Human" is happy that he/she can find some free "Oxygen" to breathe.

 Now the "Tree" continues to grow.
 They breathe in another "Carbon Dioxide Molecule".
-They pull the "Heat Energy" off and release her into space.
+They pull the "Heat Energy" off and release it into space.
 They pull the "Oxygens" off, link them together, and release them into the circle.
 They turn the "Carbon" into wood and form a bigger "Tree".

-The "Heat Energy" comes in from the sun, bounces of the Earth, and escapes again into space.
+The "Heat Energy" comes in from the sun, bounces off the Earth, and escapes again into space.
 There are no "Carbon Dioxide Molecules" to keep them in the atmosphere.
-The "Human" feels cold, but she has lots of "Oxygen" to breathe.
+The "Human" feels cold, but has lots of "Oxygen" to breathe.

 Now we take a trip into the distant past.
-There are no "Humans" living, so the "Human" joins the circle.
+There are no "Humans" living, so the "Human" joins the circle or exits the stage.
 A large "Tree" is growing.
 The "Tree" dies and falls down to the ground.
 It gets buried in muck and turns into a fossil over millions of years.
 The "Tree" turns into a "Fossil fuel" such as coal, oil, or natural gas and stays in the ground.

 The "Human" emerges into the world.
-She feels cold and decides to turn on the heat in her house.
-She harvests the "Fossil fuel" by digging it up.
-She burns some of the fuel and turns the "Fossil fuel" back into "Carbon."
-She releases the "Carbon" into the atmosphere.
+He/she feels cold and decides to turn on the heat in her house.
+He/she harvests the "Fossil fuel" by digging it up.
+The "Human" burns some of the fuel and turns the "Fossil fuel" back into "Carbon."
+He/she releases the "Carbon" into the atmosphere.
 The "Carbon" separates two "Oxygen" atoms and links arms with them to form a "Carbon Dioxide Molecule".
 The "Human" burns more "Fossil fuel" and the same thing happens.
-She releases more "Fossil fuel".
-If there are enough girls, two new "Oxygen" atoms can join with the third "Carbon".
-Three "Heat Energies" come into the Earth and get caught by "Carbon Dioxide".
+He/she releases more "Fossil fuel".
+If there are enough students, two new "Oxygen" atoms can join with the third "Carbon".
+Three "Heat Energies" come in through the "Stratosphere" and get caught by "Carbon Dioxide".

-The "Human" is really hot!
-She has a very hard time breathing.
-She gets an idea.
-If she plants some trees, they can cool things down a little bit.
-(She does this by planting two girls from the circle as new "Trees".)
+The "Human" is really, really warm now!
+He/she has a very hard time breathing.
+"Human" gets an idea.
+If he/she plants some trees, they can cool things down a little bit.
+(He/she does this by planting two students from the circle as new "Trees".)